ericjiang97/juniordev-gcp-techtalk/presentation.md

 - Cloud ML (Google Cloud Machine Learning) which is built off TensorFlow
 - Compute Engine - Google VMs
-- BigQuery - Big Data (really awesome for Big Data analysis, companies like REA, Papercut uses this for Big Data analysis)
+- BigQuery - Big Data (really awesome for Big Data analysis, companies like REA, Papercut uses this for Big Data analysis) - Our team uses it to provide Faculties and Business Units with reporting functionality.
-- Container Engine - built off Kubernetes and allows deployment of custom applications
+- Kubernetes Engine - Containorisation! what else do you want?
 - Cloud Storage - CDN provider of files (like _Amazon S3_)
 - Network Balancer - for Load Balancing of traffic for your applications
 - Cloud ML APIs such as Natural Language Processing, Data Loss Prevention, etc.